Guide to Local Hawaii Food

-If you ask where you can get authentic Hawaiian food, that’s a whole different thing, and we will send you to a place like Poi By The Pound in Kahului for some traditional Hawaiian foods like those pictured here.
+If you ask where you can get authentic Hawaiian food, that’s a whole different thing, and we will send you to a place that is known for serving traditional Hawaiian foods like those pictured here.

 Below is an overview of some of the most popular ethnic dishes that make up “local food” in Hawaii.
 Give some of these ono grinds (definition) a try!

 - Crack seed: preserved fruits and seeds; some are sweet, others are sour.
 You’ll find a crack seed section in most local grocery stores.

 - Adobo: chicken or pork cooked with vinegar and spices